jamesloper/blog/_posts/2021-08-20-three-ways-to-calculate-distance-between-two-coordinates.md

 };
 ```

-This new formula takes a mere square root and cosine call and completes 2M iterations in 51.652ms which is only 41% of the baseline!
+This new algorithm takes a mere square root and cosine call and completes 5 million coordinate pairs in a break neck speed of 215.79ms which is only 15% of the baseline!

-So, all in all, I can only conclude that haversine is a wonderfully educational and academic exercise but when it comes to the practical side, nothing beats a solution built specifically for a use case.
+So, all in all, we conclude that haversine is useful, generic, and academically perfect- but when it comes to the practical programming, nothing beats a solution with a use case already in mind.